liamoconnor87/VisitGotham/README.md

 Running Code Locally
 --------------------
 >1.
 Go to GitHub Repositry. -https://github.com/liamoconnor87/VisitGotham
 >2.
-Click on the **Clone or Download** button in **green** and and copy the URL link to the repository in the address box - https://github.com/liamoconnor87/VisitGotham.git
+Click on the **Clone or Download** button in **green** and copy the URL link to the repository in the address box - https://github.com/liamoconnor87/VisitGotham.git
 >![image](README_files/images/dwnld-repo.png)
 >3.
 Head into your terminal and **cd** to the path where you would like to clone the repository.
 >4.
 Type into terminal - **git clone https://github.com/liamoconnor87/VisitGotham.git**.
 This should download your repository to your designated folder.